Jinba Do

 About Jinba Do

-Jinba Do is a Kyoto venue with a verified budget of under 1,000 JPY.
+Jinba Do is a Kyoto venue with a budget of under 1,000 JPY.
 It is also listed in the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - WEST - 2023 recognition.

-Specific opening hours and sellout timing are not verified for Jinba Do.
+Specific opening hours and sellout timing are not available for Jinba Do.
 If you are planning a visit, confirm current operating details directly before going rather than relying on third-party summaries or old listings.

-How It Stacks Up Against Other Pearl-Listed Venues
+How It Stacks Up Against Other Venues

 Other comparisons names include Mikura Ya, Ninshurou, Kamigamo Akiyama.
 Use those as separate research points rather than assuming they share Jinba Do’s price, format, location details, or operating pattern.